codyRing/PPPSW_Setup/README.txt

-5. More clever way for locality to facility, currently hard coded in Blue Cross Job select * from CommonData..MedicareZipCodeMap where LocalityCode  like '6'
+5. More clever way for locality to facility, currently hard coded in Blue Cross Job select * from CommonData..MedicareZipCodeMap where LocalityCode  like '6' Don't use common data create on facility map.

 6. Modify Load-Dimensions to add "Quote Insurance"